Lessons from a Toddler on Giving

 This week marked my annual attempt at domesticity, the one time of year where I actually break out the Kitchen-aid and pretend I know my way around the kitchen.
 I usually pick something that is easy to make, difficult to mess up, and of course, super yummy to eat.
 This year, however, I had something else to factor in – an enthusiastic “helper,” one that might actually believe me if I told him I taught Betty Crocker everything she knows!

 My usual holiday repertoire consists of goodies that involve nothing more than compiling ingredients together and throwing them in the oven for a set time (think chocolate chip cookies, nutty “barks,” and trail mixes).
+And as far as the immaculacy of the house is concerned, I use Maid2Match exit clean every now and then.
 But with a Christmas-spirit-filled toddler in the house, holiday sugar cookies seemed like the most obvious choice for this year.

 I was excited for C to be involved in every step of the process, primarily because I wanted him to really experience the act of giving this Christmas.
 (An unrelated, secondary reason is because I’m hoping one day a long time from now his future wife will appreciate me for showing her husband how to turn on a mixer…) I knew that with his “help,” the results would be a far cry from something you’d find on the cover of Good Housekeeping.
 But I also knew that the more he participated, the more likely for him to make the connection that we give gifts to show our love, just like God gave us his Son.